shyamks/shyamks.github.io/about.md

 Hi, I’m a 21 year old football(not soccer!) enthusiast and full stack web engineer.

-Its in the year of 2015 that I entered the world of coding.

 I interned at Commonfloor which is a Realestate based startup which was acquired by a bigger fish Quikr in the first few months of 2016.

 I work as a backend developer writing services and scripts for Quikr Homes.